hydroperfoxie/docs/src/introduction.md

 # Introduction

-Steel is a brand new ActionScript 3 engine implemented simultaneously in the browser and [Node.js](https://nodejs.org).
+Iron is a brand new ActionScript 3 engine implemented simultaneously in the browser and [Node.js](https://nodejs.org).

 > NOTICE
 >
-> Steel is currently not implemented; however there is part of the ActionScript 3 compiler infrastructure implemented in the Rust systems language.
+> Iron is currently not implemented; however there is part of the ActionScript 3 compiler infrastructure implemented in the Rust systems language.

-Steel allows you to program user interface skins, layout and logic in the ActionScript 3 and MXML languages, stylizing skins through a subset of the CSS3 language.
+Iron allows you to program user interface skins, layout and logic in the ActionScript 3 and MXML languages, stylizing skins through a subset of the CSS3 language.

 ## Single Page Applications